 The Comprehensive Income and Expenditure Statement shows the overall income and expenditure relating to all of the Council's services in the year; the principal sources of funding (such as Government grants and Council Tax); and the net position at the end of the year.
 The Comprehensive Income and Expenditure Statement shows the cost of services, with adjustments for other expenditure that relates to the Council's overall operations rather than specific service provision.
-The Comprehensive Income and Expenditure years and a number of other statutory adjustments that the Government requires to avoid any undue impact on the Council Tax payer.
+The Comprehensive Income and Expenditure Statement excludes amounts set aside by the Council in reserves for future years and a number of other statutory adjustments that the Government requires to avoid any undue impact on the Council Tax payer.
 These adjustments are recorded in the Movement in Reserves Statement, which shows how much money has actually been added to the Council's General Fund at the end of the year.